Porges/ways-to-play/src/articles/cards/ceki/index.md

 1. a card from a 19th-century deck collected in @ChineseOfTheStraitsSettlements,
 2. a card from a different 19th-century deck from @YoungCeki [p.
 300] (as reproduced in @JavaanseKaartspelen),
+3. a card from a deck produced by Harmsen Verweij & Dunlop (after 1933), a Dutch company,
-3. a 1940s deck collected in @JavaanseKaartspelen,
+4. a 1940s deck collected in @JavaanseKaartspelen,
-4. and then a modern card from a deck purchased in Bali in 2019.
+5. and then a modern card from a deck purchased in Bali in 2019 (clearly derived from #3).

 Note that the modern Balinese deck is closer in design to #2 than to #3.
 Modern Malaysian & Singaporean decks (of which I have no samples) are closer in style